sustainers/sustainers.github.io/working-groups/authentic-participation.md

 ## How to get involved

-Drafting is still early, so how you can participate is mostly up to you.
-Currently, we are looking for diverse groups of people from different backgrounds to share their perspective on what they think works and what doesn't.
-We don't want to have any one group (e.g. corporations, nonprofits, humanitarian orgs, etc.) dominate the discussion.
-The success of these Principles depends on building a coalition of diverse people to draft and advocate these Principles.

 For now, the best way to get involved is to introduce yourself [on the Discourse discussion thread](https://discourse.sustainoss.org/t/principles-of-authentic-participation-continuing-the-sustain-conversation/284).
 Over time, there may be more opportunities to get involved.